We the People (2021 TV series)

-We the People is a 2021 American animated streaming television series.
-Created by Chris Nee and executive produced by Kenya Barris, Barack Obama and Michelle Obama, the series premiered on July 4, 2021 on Netflix.
+We the People is a 2021 American animated educational musical limited television series aiming to teach kids about civics.
+Each episode is a 4-5 minute animated music video by a popular performer.
+Created by Chris Nee, who executive produced it with Kenya Barris and Barack & Michelle Obama, the series premiered on July 4, 2021 on Netflix.

 Episodes

 Production

 We the People was conceived by Chris Nee at a dinner party in Los Angeles, California in November 2018.
 Nee cites Schoolhouse Rock! as one of the most significant inspirations for the series.
 H.E.R. described working alongside the Obamas on the series as a "life-changing" experience.

 Release

 We the People was released on Netflix on July 4, 2021.

 Reception

 The series received a mixed reception.
 Caroline Framke of Variety described the series as "well-meaning", but "not especially illuminating in the way it would like to be".
 Ashley Moulton of Common Sense Media called the series "Modern Schoolhouse Rock" and argued it "makes great bops from U.S. civics."
 She also said that the videos are "generally non-partisan, but [that] some of the content leans slightly left" and called it a "superlative effort from a diverse group of talented creators."

-The series was nominated for a GLAAD Award in Outstanding Children's Programming.
+The series was nominated for a GLAAD Media Award for Outstanding Children's Programming.